infosatheesh2020/MCW-Enterprise-ready-cloud/README.md

 At the end of the workshop, you will be better able to design a governance plan to showcase the security and governance features of Azure and control costs.
 In addition, you'll learn how to provide for cost tracking by business unit, environment, and project, provide for a distributed administration model, put a service catalog in place to prevent deployment of unsupported Azure services, and put controls in place to allow deployment of services only in specific regions.

-### Whiteboard Design Session

-In this whiteboard design session, you will work in a group to design a comprehensive solution to address concerns about security, charge back, tagging and other areas to help apply an enterprise governance model for Trey Research.

-At the end of this whiteboard design session, you will be better able to design a governance plan to showcase the security and governance features of Azure and control costs.
-In addition, you'll learn how to provide for cost tracking by business unit, environment, and project, provide for a distributed administration model, put a service catalog in place to prevent deployment of unsupported Azure services, and put controls in place to allow deployment of services only in specific regions.

 ### Hands-on Lab

 In this hands-on lab, you are working with Trey Research to setup some best practices regarding policies, permissions, and remote access to their network.
 Tasks include creating scripts that Enterprise IT will use to automatically set policy and delegate permissions when a new subscription is created.
 You will help them solve a critical problem for on-boarding new developers and controlling access to what they can access on the network.